NL is located on the eastern shores of North America between the 46th and 61st parallels.

 514, 536 people reside in NL.
 St. John’s, our provincial capital, is the largest city with 106,172 residents.

 Newfoundland occupies its very own time zone, known as Newfoundland Standard Time (NST).
-Half an hour ahead of Atlantic Time, and 1.5 hours later than Eastern Standard Time (EST).
+Half an hour ahead of Atlantic Standard Time (AST), and 1.5 hours later than Eastern Standard Time (EST).

 To our American visitors, NL operates on the metric decimal system of measurement.